Anticipation is part of the fun of any safari, but smart preparation will make any safari more successful.

 - For further study:

-- While it’s wise to be wary of any unnecessarily sensationalized media, the rich body of films, television, and video (both amateur and professional) offer a good way to become visually familiar with Africa’s wildlife and terrain.
+- Films and videos.
+While it’s wise to be wary of any unnecessarily sensationalized media, the rich body of films, television, and video (both amateur and professional) offer a good way to become visually familiar with Africa’s wildlife and terrain.
 Just be aware that Africa is a very big place—much larger than North America—with a full range of habitat types.
 So, the Africa you see on film may or may not relate directly to the Africa you will see on your safari.